Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to create a simple calculator using functions.
 - Write a program to create a simple address book using a dictionary.

+82. Day 82 (20th September 2024)
+- Write a Python program to create a contact book using a class.
+- Write a program to create a simple shopping cart using lists and functions.